Donald P. Wagner

 Donald P. Wagner (born December 3, 1960) is an American politician, currently serving as a member of the Orange County Board of Supervisors for the 3rd district and chair.
 He previously served as mayor of Irvine, California and as a Republican member of the California State Assembly, representing the 68th district, which includes portions of Orange County.
 In 2019, Wagner won a seat as a nonpartisan representative on the Orange County Board of Supervisors, representing District 3.

+Wagner is the Republican nominee for secretary of state of California in the 2026 election.

 Education and family

 Wagner received a bachelor's degree in English from the University of California, Los Angeles, and a Juris Doctor in 1987 from the University of California, Hastings College of the Law and was admitted to the California Bar in the same year.

-Wagner is married to Orange County Superior Court Judge Megan Wagner, and he and his family resides in Irvine, California.
+Wagner is married to Orange County Superior Court Judge Megan Wagner, and he and his family reside in Irvine, California.

-Legal and political career
+Legal career

 Wagner was an attorney for Kindel and Anderson from 1987 to 1993, and for Wagner and Associates from 1993 to 1998.
 He has been an attorney for Wagner Lautsch Limited Liability Partnership since 1998.

 Wagner served on several committees or advisory boards for the Orange County Bar Association and as a Judge Pro Tempore in the Superior Court of Orange County.
-Other previous positions include three active terms as a member of the South Orange County Community College District Board of Trustees after being first elected in 1998.
 He founded and served as the first president of the Orange County Chapter of the Federalist Society.

-In 2004, he sought election to the California State Assembly, but lost the primary to Chuck DeVore.
-In 2013, he sought election to the California State Senate to succeed Mimi Walters, who was elected to the United States House of Representatives the prior year.
-He lost the special election to Orange County Supervisor John Moorlach.